Rafael Devers Preview, Player Props: Red Sox vs. Royals

 Rafael Devers At The Plate

-- In 19.7% of his games this year, he has hit a long ball, and 5.3% of his trips to the plate.

-- Devers has picked up an RBI in 41.7% of his games this season, with more than one RBI in 17.3% of his games.
-He has also driven in three or more runs in nine contests.

-- He has scored in 45.7% of his games this year, with more than one run scored in 11.8%.
+- He has scored in 59 of 128 games this year, and more than once 16 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.